FAQs

 Is the Virtual Service Pilot the same as Peace Corps Volunteer service?

-How do VSPPs engage with their Host Country Counterparts?
+How do VSPPs engage with their host country counterparts?

 What activities do VSPPs engage in?

-VSPPs engage in activities that span the agency's six program areas: agriculture, community economic development, education, environment, health, and youth in development.
-VSPPs and Host Country Partners may also choose to celebrate local holidays and exchange cultural traditions which contribute to deepening relationships and fostering important parts of the Peace Corps mission.
+VSPPs and Host Country Partners often choose to celebrate local holidays and exchange cultural traditions, which contribute to deepening relationships and fostering important parts of the Peace Corps mission.

 What are the benefits for VSPPs?